UCLH-DHCT/emap/core/README.md

 Repositories must be checked out to the correct branches.
 "Correct" will depend on what you're trying to do.
 Conventionally a live instance would all be deployed off master, but during the development phase `develop` is more likely to be the correct branch.
 Occasionally you may need to deploy off a feature branch - if in doubt ask the author of that code.

- * `git clone --branch idempotentise https://github.com/inform-health-informatics/Emap-Core.git`
+ * `git clone --branch develop https://github.com/inform-health-informatics/Emap-Core.git`
  * `git clone --branch master https://github.com/inform-health-informatics/Emap-Interchange.git`
  * `git clone --branch develop https://github.com/inform-health-informatics/Inform-DB.git`